MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-assemble-to-order-or-assemble-to-stock.md

 ---
-title: Understanding Assemble to Order and Assemble to Stock | Microsoft Docs
+title: Understanding Assemble to Order and Assemble to Stock
-description: Assembly items can be supplied either by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
+description: Assembly items can be supplied by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual